Author: Jane Myers Perrine

 Aphrodite is the family’s black sheep: she is the only member that is level headed, responsible, and cares at all about polite society.
 Parents that are constantly displaying affection publicly, a sister who is a mindless flirt, another constantly wearing revealing clothing, and to round it out a mischievous younger brother always playing pranks.
 She finds herself falling for a rakehell and realizes that maybe she’s not as prim and proper as she believes herself to be, and she might just be more like her family than she ever thought possible.

 I honestly really struggled with this novel, while it was lighthearted and humorous, I found myself rolling my eyes more often than not.
 I expected the characters to act outside of societal norms for the era, there was nothing about the novel that felt like a regency.
 There was no intelligent, fast-paced dialogue and the story oozed sex.
 Aphrodite’s fertility is a point that is constantly brought up by Frederick and his mother.

 “Polite society gaped politely, of course, behind fans and over padded shoulders, but, nonetheless, they gaped.”

-The plot was predictable and the characters antics were more grating than charming.
+The plot was predictable and the antics of the characters were more grating than charming.
 I honestly wondered where the chaperones were because they were nonexistent.
 Terpsichore lives by herself flaunting her body and Athena is notorious for sneaking off to kiss men, and it’s all just accepted.
 The characters only “mature” after receiving a stern lecture from their parents late in the novel and it was just laughable.
 Suddenly they care about being proper and making sure their children don’t ruin their reputations?
 Give me a break.